datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology_spreadsheets.md

 ### Formatting data tables in Spreadsheets

-We commonly use spreadsheets as lab notebooks
+We commonly use spreadsheets as lab notebooks.

 Rely on context, notes in the margin, spatial layout of data and fields to convey information.